SanyamSavla/DS-MIP-Predict-Player-Position/README.md

 <p align="center">
-Using data from FIFA players and their performance metrics, this system can estimate the best position for that football in the squad.
+A football team normally consists of 11 players: one goalkeeper and ten outfielders who play defensive, midfield, and attacking positions.
+Goalkeepers, unlike other players on the pitch, do not change positions or occupy significant sections of the field.
+This system can suggest the optimum location for a plater in the team based on data from FIFA players and their performance metrics.
+In addition, we analyzed essential features of high business value to ensure the optimal administration of a club.
 </p>